jonathanbcsouza/gitlab-contributions-importer/README.md

     source myenv/bin/activate
     ```

-  With the environment activated, install the necessary libraries.
+  Once activated, install the necessary libraries within this virtual environment.

 ### Usage

 1. **Scrape GitLab Activity Page**:

    - Ensure Python and Selenium WebDriver are installed.
-   - Store the `gitlab_page_scraper.py` script in your project directory.
+   - Copy and paste `contributions_page_scraper.py` in your project directory.
-   - Execute the script:
+   - Run the script:
      ```bash
-     python gitlab_page_scraper.py
+     python contributions_page_scraper.py
      ```

-   It will save an HTML file of your GitLab contribution data locally..
+   This saves a local HTML file with your GitLab contribution data.

 2. **Run the Contributions Register Script**:

-   - Store the `gitlab_data_parser.py` script in your project directory.
+   - Copy and paste `data_parser.py` in your project directory.
-   - Execute the script:
+   - Run the script:
      ```bash
-     python gitlab_data_parser.py
+     python data_parser.py
      ```

-   - This generates a `gitlab_contributions.patch` file based on your GitLab contribution data.
+   This produces a `gitlab_contributions.patch` file based on your GitLab contribution data.

 3. **Run the Contributions Register Script**:

-   - Save the `contributions_register.py` script in root folder of your project directory the produced `.patch` file.
+   - Copy and paste `contributions_register.py` is your project directory.
-   - Execute the script:
+   - Run the script:
      ```python
      python contributions_register.py
      ```

-   This script processes the `gitlab_contributions.patch` file, creates commits from the parsed data, and optionally sends these commits to your GitHub repository.
-It also creates a `contributions.txt` file summarizing all commits prepared for push.
-Review this in your repo before executing `git push`.
+   This script processes the `gitlab_contributions.patch` file, creates commits from the data, and optionally pushes these commits to your GitHub repository.
+It also generates a `contributions.txt` file summarizing all commits set for push.
+Review this file in your repo before performing a `git push`.

 4. **View Your Contributions**:

-   After finalizing and pushing the changes, inspect your GitHub repository's contribution chart to observe the transferred contributions from GitLab 😎.
+   After pushing the changes, inspect your GitHub repository's contribution chart to see the contributions inserted from GitLab 😎.

 ### Note

-Before executing the `contributions_register.py` script, double-check your local git configuration and ensure your GitHub repository has been initialized properly.
+Before running the `contributions_register.py` script, ensure your local git configuration is set correctly and that your GitHub repository has been properly initialized.